Jose Siri Player Props: Rays vs. Braves

 Jose Siri At The Plate

+- In 43.6% of his games this year, Siri has tallied at least one RBI.
+In 10 of those games (18.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in 49.1% of his games this season, with more than one run scored in 10.9%.
+- He has scored in 27 of 55 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.